noah44846/waskellc/docs/report/main.typ

 = Introduction

 This report documents the development of a functional language compiler to WebAssembly (Wasm).
 The project was conducted as part of the Bachelor's thesis at the #gls("heiafr").
 The goal of the project was to design and implement a compiler for a functional language that targets Wasm.
-The project was supervised by Dr. Jacques Supcik and Dr. Serge Ayer, with Dr. Baptiste Wicht and Valentin Bourqui as experts.
+The project was supervised by Dr. Jacques Supcik and Dr. Serge Ayer, with Dr. Baptiste Wicht and Mr. Valentin Bourqui as experts.
 For further details, please refer to the requirement specification document @spec_doc.
 The project repository can be found at the following URL.

 #align(center)[https://gitlab.forge.hefr.ch/noah.godel/24-tb-wasm-compiler]